maxxiimo/the-front-end-manifesto/chp3-foundation-styles.md

 All the [starter CSS][] files we will use in our foundation styles incorporate Compass.

-In the next section will take a brief look at CSS Frameworks and Grid Systems, but only a brief look because we are not going to use them.
+In the next section will take a brief look at CSS frameworks and grid systems, but only a brief look because we are not going to use them in our foundation styles.
 Through Compass you can add all kinds of framework components like:

 - [Susy][] or [Zen Grids][]
 - [Sassy Buttons][] or [Fancy Buttons][]

-...and essentially create your own framework with a unique look and feel.
-Traditional frameworks on the other hand just give you styles.
-If you want to break free it takes some tinkering.
+Essentially, you can create your own framework with a unique look and feel.
+I'm not against using CSS frameworks, but I find at times they can be limiting; if you want to break free it takes some tinkering.

-When working with Compass the following resource may be useful to you:
+When working with Compass the following resource might be useful to you:

 - [35 Great Resources for Compass and Sass][35 Great Resources]

 CSS Frameworks and Grid Systems
 -------------------------------

 Although my preference is to use Compass, I don't want to discourage you from adopting a framework in your project.
 Frameworks can be extremely helpful, especially when starting a new project.
-They give you a whole boatload of base styles that are instantly accessible through your HTML tags and/or specified class names.
-They include base font sizes and rhythm, default formats for almost every kind of HTML tag, and by simply dropping in the frameworks class names you can add some great looking styles to your project that are built to work, with very few hitches, across all browsers.
-On top of that you get prebuilt scripts for commonly used functions like pop-ups, modals and menu systems.
+They give you a whole boatload of base styles that are instantly accessible through HTML tags and/or IDs and class names.
+They include base font sizes and rhythm, default formats for almost every kind of HTML tag, and by simply following the frameworks parameters, or dropping in a specified class name, you can add some great looking styles to your project; that are built to work, with very few hitches, across all browsers.
+On top of that most CSS frameworks come with prebuilt scripts for commonly used functions like pop-ups, modals and menu systems.
 The list goes on.

 You'll find a roundup of the most well-known [frameworks][Appendix 1] in the Appendices.

-Pretty much every framework has a grid systems incorporated into it, but there are also a number of standalone grid systems that might be useful to you.
-If you're not 100% positive what a grid system is, take a look at:
+One thing to note about CSS frameworks is that pretty much all of them include a grid system, and if you don't want to use a CSS framework there are also a number of standalone grid systems that might be useful to you.
+If you're not 100% sure what a grid system is, take a look at:

 - [Grids Are Good][]